Gordan Giriček: Personal life

 In December 2003 Giriček married his long-time girlfriend Nataša Gulan, in Orlando, Florida.
 In February 2004 Nataša gave birth to their first and only child, a girl they named Lara.

 In July 2004 Giriček signed a contract with the Jazz worth $16 million through 4 years.
 At that time, Giriček asked his wife to sign a postnuptial agreement.
 His lawyers drew up the agreement so that in case of a divorce, his wife would get the total salaries that she would have earned had she stayed at VIPnet, the mobile telephony company that she worked for before meeting Giriček.
 Gulan refused to sign the agreement and, in August 2004, Giriček decided to file for divorce after his wife had left him and moved to her mother's house with their child, with Gulan demanding $1.5 million.

 In February 2007, a court in Croatia decided that Giriček's wife was to get $102,500.
 Giriček pays $1,500 per month in child support.
 During court trial his wife's lawyer wrote to Giriček's present and past clubs, requesting information about the player's earnings but, as such information was not demanded by Croatian courts, it was never disclosed by any of the teams.
-In July 2007, he decided not to join the Croatian national team for the 2007 European Championship because of dissidence with his ex-wife, as Gulan did not honor a child visiting agreement ordered by court, by which the player was to be with Lara during July, thus arriving on time for national team pre-tournament camp.
+In July 2007, he decided not to join the Croatian national team for the 2007 European Championship because of dissidence with his ex-wife, as Gulan did not honour a child visitation agreement ordered by court, by which the player was to be with Lara during July, thus arriving on time for national team pre-tournament camp.
 Gulan argued that she got her holiday at that time and that it was unchangeable, also wanting to spend time with her daughter.